Micro Four Thirds system: Autofocus design

-MFT cameras usually use contrast-detection autofocus (CDAF), a common autofocus system for mirrorless compact or "point-and-shoot".
+Until 2013, MFT cameras exclusively used contrast-detection autofocus (CDAF), a common autofocus system for mirrorless compact or "point-and-shoot".
 By comparison, DSLRs use phase-detection autofocus (PDAF).
 The use of separate PDAF sensors has been favored in DSLR systems because of mirror box and pentaprism design, along with better performance for fast-moving subjects.

 The (non-Micro) Four Thirds system design standard specifies a 40 mm flange focal length distance, which allowed for using a single lens reflex design, with mirror box and pentaprism.
 Four Thirds DSLR cameras designed by Olympus and Panasonic initially used exclusively PDAF focusing systems.
 Olympus then introduced the first live view DSLR camera, which incorporated both traditional DSLR phase focus and also optional contrast detection focus.
 As a result, newer Four Thirds system lenses were designed both for PDAF and contrast focus.
 Several of the Four Thirds lenses focus on Micro Four Thirds proficiently when an electrically compatible adapter is used on the Micro Four Thirds cameras, and they focus on Micro Four Thirds cameras much quicker than earlier generation Four Thirds lenses can.

-Some MFT cameras, such as the OM-D E-M1 series and E-M5 Mark III incorporate phase-detection hardware on the sensor to support legacy lenses.
-These camera bodies perform better with legacy lenses (e.g. focus performance of the 150mm f/2 and 300mm f/2.8 lenses are as quick and accurate as a native Four Thirds body).
+Some MFT cameras, beginning with the Olympus OM-D E-M1 in 2013, incorporate phase-detection hardware on the sensor.
+Besides offering faster autofocus speed, these camera bodies perform better with legacy lenses (e.g. focus performance of the 150mm f/2 and 300mm f/2.8 lenses are as quick and accurate as a native Four Thirds body).
+The Panasonic G9 II is the first micro four thirds camera from Panasonic which has phase detect autofocus.